 - The Code Compliance Department enforces Ordinances for the unincorporated areas of Walton County ranging from land development and land use regulations to codes governing such things as junk, debris, building without permits, etc. The goal is to educate the public about the codes and ordinances and to obtain “voluntary compliance” on all issues through a professional, courteous manner, with a focus on providing positive customer service to all citizens and bringing existing properties into compliance with applicable codes and ordinances.

-- Code Compliance Officers and the Code Compliance Board, are administrative entities for Walton County with authority to impose administrative fines and other non-criminal penalties to provide equitable, effective, and inexpensive methods of enforcing codes and ordinances.
+- Code Compliance Officers and the Magistrate, are administrative entities for Walton County with authority to impose administrative fines and other non-criminal penalties to provide equitable, effective, and inexpensive methods of enforcing codes and ordinances.

-- Florida State Statute, Chapter 162 authorizes Code Inspectors to initiate compliance proceedings through:
+- Florida State Statute, Chapter 162 authorizes Code Officers to initiate compliance proceedings through:

 - Notice of Violation to the property owner giving him or her a reasonable time to correct the violation.

-- Notice of Hearing before a Code Board when compliance cannot be gained voluntarily in a reasonable time period
+- Notice of Hearing before a Magistrate when compliance cannot be gained voluntarily in a reasonable time period

 - Stop Work Order when a major violation is committed such as land clearing without permits, wetland violations, and non-permitted building activity.
 Florida Statute requires due process and timely notification of hearings.

 - To File a Complaint call (850) 622-0000

 - The complainant must provide their name, address, contact information, and detailed information about the complaint including location address and property owner.

 - An inspection of the site is conducted to determine if a violation exists; if no code violation is found, the case is closed.